qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Geodesic line split at antimeridian |36|
 ----------------------------------------

-This algorithm splits a line into multiple geodesic segments, whenever the line crosses the antimeridian (±180 degrees longitude).
+Splits a line into multiple geodesic segments, whenever the line crosses the antimeridian (±180 degrees longitude).

 Splitting at the antimeridian helps the visual display of the lines in